Remote Access Overview

 connection-limit limit

 —Maximum number of connection attempts accepted per minute (a value from 1 through 250).
 The default is 150.
 When you configure a rate limit, the limit is applicable to the number of connection attempts per protocol (IPv4 and IPv6).
-For example, a rate limit of 10 allows 10 IPv6 SSH session connection attempts per minute and 10 IPv4 SSH session connection attempts per minute.data-limit
+For example, a rate limit of 10 allows 10 IPv6 SSH session connection attempts per minute and 10 IPv4 SSH session connection attempts per minute. -

-—Data limit before renegotiating session keys (bytes)time-limit
+—Data limit before renegotiating session keys (bytes) -

 —Time limit before renegotiating session keys (minutes)

-Release 17.4R3, you can disable either the SSH login password or the
+Release 19.4R1 and Junos OS Release 17.4R3, you can disable either the SSH login

-challenge-response authentication using the no-password-authentication
+password or the challenge-response authentication using the

-and no-challenge-response
+and

 ] hierarchy level.

-By default, a user can create an SSH tunnel over a CLI session
+By default, a user can create an SSH tunnel over a CLI session to a router running

-be used to forward TCP traffic, bypassing any firewall filters or
+Junos OS via SSH.
+This type of tunnel can be used to forward TCP traffic, bypassing any

-Use the no-tcp-forwarding
+no-tcp-forwarding

-option to prevent a user from
+option to prevent a user from creating an SSH

-creating an SSH tunnel to a router via SSH.
+tunnel to a router via SSH.

 For information about other configuration settings, see the following topics:

-- Configuring the Root Login Through SSH
+- Configure the Root Login Through SSH

-- Configuring Incoming SFTP Connections
+- Configure Incoming SFTP Connections

-- Configuring the SSH Protocol Version
+- Configure the SSH Protocol Version

-- Configuring the Client Alive Mechanism
+- Configure the Client Alive Mechanism

-- Configuring the SSH Fingerprint Hash Algorithm
+- Configure the SSH Fingerprint Hash Algorithm

-Configuring the Root Login Through SSH
+Configure the Root Login Through SSH

-By default, users are allowed to log in to the
+By default, users are allowed to log in to the router or switch as

-through SSH when the authentication
+through SSH when the authentication method does not

 hierarchy level: